isomerpages/govtech-gobusiness-main/_e-servicesnav/6a-change-in-Owner-or-director.md

 ---
-title: Managing your Corppass profile
+title: Change in owner or director
-permalink: /business-administration/managing-your-corppass-profile/
+permalink: /e-servicesnav/change-in-owner-or-director/
 third_nav_title: Business Administration
 ---

-## Managing your Corppass profile
+## Change in owner or director

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |